ieee-vgtc/ieeevis.org/year/2018/info/registration/conference-registration.md

 Please submit all cancellation/refund requests to [visreg@ieeevis.org](mailto:visreg@ieeevis.org).

+**Visa Assistance**

 For those requiring visas to come to Germany, please send your request to [visa-letters@ieeevis.org](mailto:visa-letters@ieeevis.org) and make your visa appointment as soon as possible.
+We will send the visa letter after registration and payment.